-Biomarkers help to gauge tissue injury causesFebruary 10th, 2014 by Sophie Hepburn in Medical research /
+Biomarkers help to gauge tissue injury causesFebruary 10, 2014 by Sophie Hepburn in Medicine & Health / Medical research

 (Medical Xpress)—Lipid biomarkers of oxidative stress can be measured to confirm the cause of tissue injury in several medical conditions including stroke and pre-eclampsia.

 A recent review published in Prostaglandins and Other Lipid Mediators summarises the synthesis of lipid metabolites and their use as biomarkers of oxidative stress in humans.

 The review was produced by researchers at the University of Western Australia School of Medicine and Pharmacology and Royal Perth Hospital, in collaboration with several groups throughout Europe and the USA.

 The study evaluates the role of lipid biomarkers in a number of clinical situations involving oxidative stress, including anaesthesia/surgery, trauma, Rett syndrome, pre-eclampsia and stroke.